 The city is a former fishing village and became a very important destination for both foreign and Thai tourists.
 Thai people come to spend weekends or family holidays.
 The King of Thailand himself owns a residence nearby.
 Accommodations, seafood restaurants, pizzerias, bars, massage parlors are very numerous.
 Everything is gathered for relaxation and having a great time.
 There are even Thai Boxing stadiums orrfering games twice a week.
 Do not expect to have many attractions to visit, Hua Hin is mainly a long beach, a superb golf, massages parlors and a vibrant nightlife in some streets of the city.
 There are 3 night markets and 2 floating markets.
-To see all optiosn to get around in Hua Hin, read our dedicated paragrpah about getting around in Hua Hin.
+To see all optiosn to get around in Hua Hin, read our dedicated paragraph about getting around in Hua Hin.

 In Hua Hin, the cheapest guesthouses are located on Naresdamri Road part along the sea, Poonsuk Road and surrounding streets.
 If you choose to sleep in this area you will not be far from the beach and restaurants and the liveliest bars in the city.
 Those seeking for a little less tourists will probably prefer staying in Khao Takhiap.
 There are also some small hotels and guest houses at low prices.